Clear Braces vs Metal Braces: Cost, Appearance, and Effectiveness Compared

 Do clear braces stain easily?

-Are clear braces more painful than metal braces?
+Do clear braces take longer than metal braces?

 Sources